maieredv-manuel/proxmoxbackupclient_go-GUI/README.md

 ## Known Issues / Limitations

 - **VM Backup Mode (`-type vm`):** Checking the "Mark as VM" option in the GUI currently causes upload errors on the Proxmox Backup Server.
 This is due to a known bug / incomplete implementation in the underlying `pbsmachinebackup.exe` CLI tool.
 It is highly recommended to **leave this unchecked**.
 Unchecked machine backups will successfully upload standard `.img` bare-metal images, which can still be used for disaster recovery or manual VM imports.
+- **Send Emails in Machine Backup Mode does not work:** Sending Emails in Directory Mode works fine, but not not in Machine Backup.

 ## Screenshots